hqtruong27/sufee-store/README.md

-Try to code a project with AspNetCore 3.14
+Try to code a project with AspNetCore version 3.14